mauzeyj/machine_learning_club/README.md

  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.

+### 2019-03-14 Meeting

+ * Watch some Udacity videos including at least AdaBoost
+ * Jason Mauzey to demo and discuss results of Uber open source project Ludwig
+ * Mark Bastian to share either reinforcement learning for cartpole problem or image classification of x-rays

 ### 2019-02-28 Meeting

  * Watch some udacity Bayes videos with commentary from Jason Mauzey or Matt Grimm